A Beginners Guide to ELSS Mutual Funds

 Under Section 80C of the Indian Income Tax Act, you can avail a deduction of up to 1.5 lakhs on your taxable income in a year against the investment made into an ELSS fund.
 For instance, if your taxable income before 80C is Rs 7.5 Lakhs and you invested Rs 1.5 Lakhs in an ELSS fund, your taxable income can be deduced to Rs 6 Lakhs (Rs 7.5 Lakhs - Rs 1.5 Lakhs).

-Apart from deductions under Section 80C, ELSS being an equity-oriented fund attracts a Long-Term Capital Gains Tax.
+Apart from deductions under Section 80C, ELSS funds attract a Long-Term Capital Gains Tax, on the account of being equity-oriented funds.
 Long-term capital gains exceeding Rs 1 lakh a year are taxable at the rate of 10%.
 For example, if you gain 1.5 lakhs from your investment, the tax will only be applied on 50,000 at the rate of 10%

 Being an equity-oriented fund, all ELSS funds have to maintain at least 65% exposure to equity.
 While this increases their risk level, it also helps them to generate better returns than other types of tax-saving instruments potentially.